-The categories to be used in judging teaching performance for all faculty members are listed below.
-It is expected that those individuals who are being recommended for promotion primarily on the basis of excellence in teaching will be able to document excellence in these categories.
-Documentation of teaching achievement includes:
+The evidence to be used in judging teaching performance for all faculty members are listed below.
+It is expected that those individuals who are being recommended for promotion primarily on the basis of excellence in teaching will be able to document excellence in these areas.
+Documentation of teaching excellence includes:

-- 1. Student Performance.
-Objective measures, particularly external, of student progress in the courses in which the candidate teaches provide evidence of teaching achievement. - 2.
-Systematic and Standardized Student/Resident Evaluation of Instruction.
+1. Student Performance.
+Objective measures, particularly external, of student progress in the courses in which the candidate teaches provide evidence of teaching achievement.

+- 2. Systematic and Standardized Student/Resident Evaluation of Instruction.
 Student/resident evaluation of teaching is the responsibility of departments and should encompass classroom/laboratory teaching assessment and clinical teaching assessment.
 The standard College assessment forms should be used and qualitative information compared to departmental norms. - 3.
 Peer Appraisal of Instruction.
 Peer evaluation of teaching is the responsibility of departments and should encompass classroom/laboratory teaching assessment and clinical teaching assessment.
-Standard College assessment forms address rating of teaching performance by peer observation, a validity check through an interview form to be used with students immediately following peer observation, and how the faculty teacher assesses written materials of students. - 4.
+Standard College assessment forms include ratings of teaching performance by peer observation, a validity check through an interview form to be used with students immediately following peer observation, and evaluation of the faculty member's assessment of written materials of students. - 4.
 Instructional Material and Methodology.
-Faculty members should provide a written description of new teaching methods or subject matter, listing the objectives, explaining the reasons why a new teaching method is being introduced, and comparing the new or non-traditional approach with conventional methods.
-The evaluation of new or non-traditional teaching methods or subject matter will be judged by peers and department heads through a standard College assessment form.

-- 5. Teaching Responsibilities.
+Faculty members should provide a written description of new teaching methods or subject matter, including the objectives, the reasons why a new teaching method is being introduced, and comparing the new or non-traditional approach with conventional methods.
+The evaluation of new or non-traditional teaching methods or subject matter will be done by peers and department heads using a standard College assessment form. - 5.
+Teaching Responsibilities.
 A list of the candidate's specific teaching responsibilities, including the number of contact hours, preparation hours and committee work hours, provides valuable information about the candidate's commitment to teaching.
-The teaching workload over a number of years indicates the scope of activity. - 6.
+The teaching workload over a number of years indicates the scope and quantity of activity. - 6.
 Awards for Teaching Excellence.
-A list of awards received by the candidate for excellence in teaching provides another measure of t he candidate's teaching ability.
+A list of awards received by the candidate for excellence in teaching provides another measure of the candidate's teaching ability.